Skip to Main Content

 Unlike most of the girls on the reservation, Pixie - 'Patrice' - Paranteau has no desire to wear herself down on a husband and kids.
 She works at the factory, earning barely enough to support her mother and brother, let alone her alcoholic father who sometimes returns home to bully her for money.
 But Patrice needs every penny to get if she's ever going to get to Minnesota to find her missing sister Vera.

 The novel is based on the extraordinary life of the author’s grandfather who worked as a night watchman and carried the fight against Native dispossession from rural North Dakota all the way to Washington, D.C.
-AVAILABLE: Kitsap Regional Library and Port Townsend Library
+AVAILABLE: WSA Library, Kitsap Regional Library and Port Townsend Library

 Homegoing, by Yaa Gyasi